-Today, the International Panel on Climate Change Working Group II (IPCC Working Group II) released their draft report Climate Change 2014: Impacts, Adaptation, and Vulnerability (copy edit pending).
+Today, the Intergovernmental Panel on Climate Change (IPCC) Working Group II released their draft report Climate Change 2014: Impacts, Adaptation, and Vulnerability (copy edit pending).
 By the time I woke up, a chorus of bells for climate change was already ringing around the world.
 Bells are used for lots of things: to celebrate, to warn, to guide.
 With bells people can communicate and coordinate with others in their community, far better than they could without noteworthy sounds to carry messages.

 From the Bell Tower: IPCC Working Group II

 On reading the IPCC Working Group II Summary for Policy Makers, I’d like to share some of their messages with you:

 - Our world is being affected by multiple stressors including climate change